domino3d/react-todo/README.md

 # TODO App
-yet another todo app in react using typescript and Redux Toolkit, implementing CRUD operations on list items
+Yet another todo app in react using typescript and Redux Toolkit, implementing CRUD operations on list items

 ## Known issues
-scss is not implemented due to inability to install python on localhost.
+SCSS is not implemented due to inability to install python on localhost.
 Yeah, i know css could be much better then

 running here:
 https://domino3d.github.io/app/